Pop-up Preset:

 P1: Prohibit voter removal and purging.
 Voting must be easily accessible by all citizens.

 P2: Develop the broadest possible set of widely acceptable demands in order to gain the support of over 50% of the population and limit the ability to discredit the protest’s goals and methods.
+Demands must focus on ensuring choice by the people and the behavior of federal officials.

 P3: Investigations shall be designed to ensure the existing balance of political power is not altered.
 Corruption must be eliminated without regard to party affiliation.